 - I have a darkened heart

-Ham’s solution for such a debauched life is for me to believe these words are true and repent of my sins and trust Jesus as my Lord and Savior.
+Ham’s solution for such a debauched life as mine is for me to believe the Bible’s words are true, repent of my sins, and trust Jesus as my Lord and Savior.
 He thinks if he writes or says the magic words that somehow, some way, they will transform my life.

-Here’s what Ham doesn’t understand.
-I don’t accept his presuppositions about the Bible.
+Here’s what Ham doesn’t understand: I don’t accept his presuppositions about the Bible.
 It is just a book, no different from any other book sitting on my bookshelves.
 It has no magical power.
-In fact, when I hear or read Evangelicals quoting the Bible, my ears often go deaf and eyes go dark.
-If anything, it cause medical problems.
+In fact, when I hear or read Evangelicals quoting the Bible, my ears often go deaf and eyes glaze over.